james-hu/sf-streaming-sns-bridge/README.md

         "replayIdStoreTableName": "your-dynamodb-table-name-for-storing-replay-id-checkpoint",
-        "replayIdStoreKeyName": "channel",  // if not set, default to "channel" "replayIdStoreDelay": 2000,         // if not set, default to 2000 "debug": false                      // enable debug to see events logged to console },
+        "replayIdStoreKeyName": "channel",  // if not set, default to "channel" "replayIdStoreDelay": 2000,         // if not set, default to 2000 "initialReplayId": -1               // if not set, default to -1 "debug": false                      // enable debug to see events logged to console },
     "test1": {